What Is CSWE Accreditation?

 Why Is Accreditation Important?

 When you enroll in an accredited social work degree program, you can be confident in the quality of your coursework, assessments, and criteria for graduation meet the highest standards.
-CSWE accreditation is as rigorous for MSW online programs as it is for campus-based programs, meaning you can choose either approach with the confidence that you’ll receive a top-quality social work education.
+CSWE accreditation is as rigorous for its online programs as it is for campus-based programs, meaning you can choose either approach with the confidence that you’ll receive a top-quality social work education.

 What Are the Criteria for CSWE Accreditation?

 The CSWE accreditation standards are both extensive and rigorous.1 For a master’s of social work online or campus-based program to receive accreditation, it must meet standards in four broad categories: